 Historic 1992-93 Season Comes to an End

 Jeremy Roenick made his own history that night too.
-He scored his 50th goal of the season, in 3-2 win over the Toronto Maple Leafs, to become just the second member of the Chicago Blackhawks to ever have back-to-back 50-goal seasons.
-He and Bobby Hull remain the only to players to do it.
+He scored his 50th goal of the season, in a 3-2 win over the Toronto Maple Leafs, to become just the second member of the Chicago Blackhawks to ever have back-to-back 50-goal seasons.
+He and Bobby Hull remain the only two players to do it.
 In fact, they are two of just three players to ever have 50 goals in a season for the Blackhawks, with the third being Al Secord.

-Luc Robitaille of the Los Angeles Kings scored a goal and added three assists to set an NHL single-season record for most points by a left wing.
+Luc Robitaille of the Kings scored a goal and added three assists to set an NHL single-season record for most points by a left wing.
 His 125 points during the 1992-93 season remain the most by any player at the position.